Which institution holds the most shares in Shaw Communications Inc. (SJR)

 Shaw Communications Inc. (SJR): Who are the competitors?

-The company’s main competitors (and peers) include Netflix Inc. (NFLX) that is trading 45.75% up over the past 12 months and AT&T Inc. (T) that is 6.76% higher over the same period.
-Rogers Communications Inc. (RCI) is 32.39% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 29.49% from the last report on Jan 28, 2021 to stand at a total of 1.53 million short shares sold with a short interest ratio of 2.92.
+The company’s main competitors (and peers) include Netflix Inc. (NFLX) that is trading 38.39% up over the past 12 months and AT&T Inc. (T) that is 1.65% higher over the same period.
+Rogers Communications Inc. (RCI) is 16.73% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -34.67% from the last report on Feb 11, 2021 to stand at a total of 2.02 million short shares sold with a short interest ratio of 1.06.